rafaelromao/keyboards/docs/navigation.md

 ### Media
 - The Media layer gives access to [Standard Modifiers](modifiers.md#standard-modifiers), Media controls, Esc and a Save shortcut.
-- The right side of this layer gives access to media keys and shortcuts to toggle the Navigation or Numpad layers on or off.

 ### Navigation Layer Toggle
 - A clone of the Navigation layer can be toggled on permanently using the Shortcuts layer.